Mountain pine beetle: Fire hazard

-The current outbreak of mountain pine beetles is ten times larger than previous outbreaks.
+While weather and drought are important drivers of wildfires in sub boreal forests, bottom-up drivers of elevation and vegetation, including the fuel legacies of bark beetle outbreaks, are crucial factors influencing high-severity burning.
+The outbreak of mountain pine beetles in the early 2010s, ten times larger than previous outbreaks, created dead pine stands representing a potential fire hazard, prompting the BC government to direct fuel management activities in beetle areas as recommended in the 2003 Firestorm Provincial Review.
 Huge swaths of central British Columbia (BC) and parts of Alberta have been hit badly, with over 40 e6acre of BC's forests affected.